AmosNimos/PUBLIC/repos/music_lyrics.md

 big data and the media

-maybe some of us are paranoid but some of them are right to be.
+maybe some of us are paranoid but some of us are right to be.

 denial of reality